IBM/cloudpakfordata-telco-churn-workshop/workshop/watson-knowledge-catalog/README.md

 ## 1. Set up Catalog and Data

+> NOTE: The default catalog is your enterprise catalog.
+It is created automatically after you install the Watson Knowledge Catalog service and is the only catalog to which advanced data curation tools apply.
+The default catalog is governed so that data protection rules are enforced.
+The information assets view shows additional properties of the assets in the default catalog to aid curation.
+Any subsequent catalogs that you create can be governed or ungoverned, do not have an information assets view, and supply basic data curation tools.

 First we'll create a catalog and load some data

 ### Create the catalog